 Synthetic Lifting Slings

 This type of rigging equipment is manufactured from synthetic material.
 They usually have lower capabilities as compared to ropes.
-That is the reason, while moving heavy loads, synthetic slings are used along with wire ropes.
+That is the reason while moving heavy loads, synthetic slings are used along with wire ropes.
 Two types of lifting slings are the most common.
 They are endless slings and eye-and-eye slings.
 Endless slings are made of simply synthetic material in a loop.
-But eye-and-eye slings use triangular, flat, or twisted ends and made of either metal or synthetic material.
+But eye-and-eye slings use triangular, flat, or twisted ends and are made of either metal or synthetic material.
 These slings add additional strength for bearing heavy loads and help balance rigging jobs.

 Inspection of Rigging Equipment